STORY

 Jesse’s Story

-I started out in my early twenties working in the front office of a Montessori school and teaching in traditional elementary and junior-high classrooms.
-As I grew to become a Principal and later an Executive helping to create schools throughout America, I realized that I was far from the only one who struggled with children.
+I started out in my early twenties working in the front office of a Montessori school and teaching in relatively traditional elementary and junior-high classrooms.
+As I grew to become a Principal and an Executive helping to create schools throughout America, I realized that I was far from the only one who struggled with children.

 Although great strides have been made in dealing with the difficulties of raising and educating kids (most notably the development of a radically new approach by Dr. Maria Montessori), parents and teachers can still feel at a loss for what to do in the day-to-day with their children.
 For instance, many have tried escaping the mess of old-school rewards & punishments by going along with more modern trends of “freedom” and praise — only to find themselves stuck in even bigger battles than before.